cako/curvelets/README.md

 ### First Steps

 **Curvelets** provides a very simple interface to use the UDCT, `UDCT`.
 Its only required argument is the shape of the inputs, but you can also supply the number of "scale" or "resolutions" (`num_scales`) as well as the number of wedges per direction (`wedges_per_direction`).
 The more scales there are, the more granular the distinction between a slowly-varying and a highly-varying feature.
 The more wedges there are, the more granular the distinction between the directions of the features.
+Explore the [direction resolution example](https://curvelets.readthedocs.io/en/latest/auto_examples/plot_02_direction_resolution.html) to better understand the effect of the scales and the wedges on the decomposition.

 ```python
 import numpy as np